souhridm/DiGePred/README.md

   To fetch a pre-computed DiGePred score, grep 'geneA,geneB' on the files mentioned above. (genes should be in alphabetical order)

 A website is also available for the user to access DiGePred scores for all human gene pairs (http://www.meilerlab.org/index.php/servers/show?s_id=28).

+Requirements
+  networkx v1.9
+  sklearn